Furretar/Hardsub-Extract-OCR/README.md

 If you'd rather use a locally hosted OCR rather than Google Cloud Vision, you should consider using [RapidVideOCR Desktop](https://github.com/SWHL/RapidVideOCRDesktop).
 It uses PaddleOCR, which has about 95% accuracy in my experience.
+You can also convert the TXTImages from the first step into a SUP file directly without OCRing using [Images to PGS SUP](https://github.com/dam-cav/img-to-pgs-sup)